Lyric Responses to the Crusades in Medieval France and Occitania

 The following is a summary of activities and outputs.

-187 Old French and Occitan texts in either new (109) or up-to-date (78) critical editions have been published online, with translations and notes in Italian and English on the historical circumstances of their composition and other explanatory material.
-Since the beginning of the project the corpus of texts has expanded by a third, and another fourteen texts will be added during the course of the next few months: see <http://www2.warwick.ac.uk/fac/arts/modernlanguages/research/french/crusades/texts> and <http://www.rialto.unina.it/BdT.htm>.
-During the course of the project numerous additional collaborators have contributed to the production of this resource, including Marjolaine Raguin who has offered to write a chapter on crusading rhetoric for the book Singing the Crusades (see ‘Books’).
-The resource is available for anyone to consult, copy and use freely, and is currently being used in the teaching of medieval courses at Bristol and Queen Mary College London; students from two courses at Kings College London have also been directed to it.
-For the period 1 January – 6 April 2016 Google Analytics show 605 users from the UK, Italy, the USA, Switzerland, France, Germany, Canada, Spain, Belgium and Japan, 52.5% of these being returning visitors.
+202 Old French and Occitan texts in either new or up-to-date critical editions have been published online, with translations and notes in Italian and English on the historical circumstances of their composition and other explanatory material: see <http://www2.warwick.ac.uk/fac/arts/modernlanguages/research/french/crusades/texts> and <http://www.rialto.unina.it/BdT.htm>.
+During the course of the project numerous additional collaborators have contributed to the production of this resource, including Marjolaine Raguin who wrote a chapter on crusading rhetoric for the book Singing the Crusades (see ‘Books’).
+The resource is available for anyone to consult, copy and use freely, and is currently being used in the teaching of medieval courses at inter alia Bristol, Queen Mary College London and Fordham University New York.
+For the period 1 January – 6 April 2016 Google Analytics showed 605 users from the UK, Italy, the USA, Switzerland, France, Germany, Canada, Spain, Belgium and Japan, 52.5% of these being returning visitors.

 The project website, constructed with the invaluable help of Steve Ranford and Mike Paterson, contains an introduction and background to the project, details of the team, the online publication of the Old French texts, access to the Occitan texts, and details of associated activities.

-Two books emanating from the project will be published by Boydell in 2017-18:
+Two books emanating from the project have been published by Boydell in 2018:

-2. Crusades and Poets, ed. by Simon Parsons and Linda M. Paterson, Cambridge, D. S. Brewer, 2018 (see ‘Workshop’ below)
+2. Literature of the Crusades, ed. by Simon Thomas Parsons and Linda M. Paterson, Cambridge, D. S. Brewer, 2018 (see ‘Workshop’ below)